 Example

-A software company could leverage the Ad Performance Report script to analyze different ad variations that promote the same product.
+A software company could leverage the ad performance report script to analyze different ad variations to determine which ad creatives perform the best.

-With the ad script, it can identify which ad creatives resonate most with the target audience.
-The company can refine its messaging strategy, and edit its ad copy in line with the best-performing ads, which should lead to improved ad engagement and conversion rates.
+The company can refine its messaging strategy and edit its ad copy in line with the best-performing ads, which should lead to improved ad engagement and conversion rates.

 Description